Skip to main content

 The last phase in release management is the post-release review stage.
 How did the release process go?
 What areas need to be addressed for future development and deployment effectiveness?
 Every software development life cycle should aim to identify opportunities for continuous improvement within your team.

-After the new version is delivered, users will certainly discover issues, provide comments, and make new requests to the creators.
-To guarantee client satisfaction, processes for dealing with errors must be put in place.
+After the new version is delivered, users will undoubtedly discover issues, provide comments, and make new requests to the creators.
+To guarantee client satisfaction, processes for dealing with errors must be implemented.

 5 Release Management Best Practices